jiang111/Kotlin-Extract/README.md

 # Kotlin-Extract

-Kotlin-Extract is a "toolbox" for Kotlin Android developer.
-The library contains a lot of helpers for Android SDK, including, but not limited to:
+Kotlin-Extract is a "toolbox" for Kotlin Android developer.  like[anko](https://github.com/Kotlin/anko):

 >* SharedPreference
 ```java